+In this short subsection, we prove some further consequences of the above results and particularly treat the $\tau$-regular components over minimal brick-infinite algebras.
+We use the same notations and terminology introduced above.

-\begin{proposition} Let $A$ be a minimal brick-infinite algebra with $\Z$ a generically $\tau$-reduced component.
+\begin{proposition} Let $A$ be a minimal brick-infinite algebra with $\Z$ a $\tau$-regular component.
 If $\Z$ is not $\tau$-rigid, then $\Z$ is faithful.
-Moreover, almost all of the $\tau$-rigid generically $\tau$-reduced components are faithful. \end{proposition}
+Moreover, almost all of the $\tau$-rigid components are faithful. \end{proposition}

-\begin{proof} Let $\Z$ be generically $\tau$-reduced and not $\tau$-rigid.
+\begin{proof} Let $\Z$ be $\tau$-regular and not $\tau$-rigid.
 Let $v$ be the $g$-vector associated to it.
-If $J$ is a two-sided ideal which annihilates $\Z$, then it follows from Proposition \ref{GenReduced} that $A/J$ has a generically $\tau$-reduced component that is not $\tau$-rigid.
+If $J$ is a two-sided ideal which annihilates $\Z$, then it follows from Proposition \ref{GenReduced} that $A/J$ has a $\tau$-regular component that is not $\tau$-rigid.
 This implies that $A/J$ is brick-infinite, which is only possible when $J=0$ by minimality of $A$.
 The second assertion follows from Proposition \ref{Prop almost all proj dim one}. \end{proof}

-Although a faithful generically $\tau$-reduced component may not give rise to modules of projective dimension one, we have the following result on a family of algebras which are of interest.
-We recall that, to prove the 2nd bBT conjecture in full generality, it suffices to treat those minimal brick-infinite algebras over which almost all bricks are faithful (see \cite{MP1}).
+Although a faithful $\tau$-regular component may not give rise to modules of projective dimension one, we have the following result on a family of algebras which are of interest.
+We recall that, to prove the 2nd bBT Conjecture in full generality, it suffices to treat those minimal brick-infinite algebras over which almost all bricks are faithful (see \cite{MP1}).
 Therefore, any further knowledge of such algebras can provide new impetus to the study of this open conjecture.
 As such, we show the following result.